Kratom Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Anecdotal evidence suggests that using kratom may help decrease the withdrawal symptoms associated with recovering from opiate addiction.
 However, given that kratom also has the potential to become addictive, management of opiate withdrawal is better suited to proven medical interventions.

-As of the time of publication, kratom hasn’t been proven safe or effective in the treatment of opiate withdrawal or any other diagnosis in the United States.[5]
-In South East Asia, kratom has been employed as part of a traditional medicine approach to addiction treatment.
+As of the last update, kratom has not been approved by the FDA for the treatment of opiate withdrawal or any other medical use, reflecting ongoing concerns regarding its safety and efficacy.
+In Southeast Asia, kratom has been employed as part of a traditional medicine approach to addiction treatment.
 Due to the escalating opiate overdose epidemic, many medical and research groups are currently advocating for further study into kratom’s viability and risk management in opiate substance use disorder.

 Kratom Addiction Treatment

-Treatment for kratom addiction follows the same strategy as treatment for other substance use disorders — a detox from the substance, therapeutic treatments, and then long-term lifestyle management.
+Treatment for kratom addiction follows a similar strategy as treatment for other substance use disorders — a detox from the substance, therapeutic treatments, and then long-term lifestyle management.

 In the long term, abstinence from a substance following substance use disorder involves making lasting lifestyle changes [6].
-This includes diet and nutrition improvements, individualized physical activity plans, sleep hygiene, healthy coping strategies for stress, strong social relationships, and quitting smoking.
-It should also include support to manage the root cause of kratom use, and addressing any psychological or physical challenges behind that use.
+This includes diet and nutrition improvements, individualized physical activity plans, sleep hygiene, healthy coping strategies, strong social relationships, and quitting smoking.
+It should also include support to manage the root cause of kratom use and address any psychological or physical challenges behind that use.

 Recovery from kratom addiction is possible.
 Talk to your doctor or an addiction specialist to learn about your options.